 This unique and thought provoking eight-week course is aimed at adults from the ages of 18 and beyond.
 Its goal is to educate the public on the various aspects of police work within the City of Opelika - the various divisions, the training officers must go through, the dangers faced by Opelika 's force on a daily basis.
 Learn More.

 Our annual youth camp is for fourth grade students, going into the fifth grade.
-It is for children who might now otherwise get to participate in a summer activity.
-It is three days of fun in the sun at Springvilla Park.
+It is for children who might not otherwise get to participate in a summer activity.
+It is four days of fun in the sun at Springvilla Park.
 Learn More.

 Crime Prevention Surveys

 Opelika Police Department’s Crime Prevention Officer will come to your home or business and perform a crime prevention survey.
 He or she will point out the areas where you may be vulnerable to crime and give practical solutions to reduce your risk of becoming a victim.

 The Opelika Police Department sponsors a neighborhood watch program.
 This is designed to reduce crime in a specific neighborhood by increased vigilance and reporting.
 It is very effective when there is adequate participation by at least 75% of the people living within the affected neighborhood.

 Opelika Police Officers go to many area schools and churches to speak about the dangers of drugs and drug abuse.
 We also do the same for many private businesses who wish to inform their employees of these dangers to promote a safer work environment for everyone.

 Several times throughout the year we interact with the Pre-K programs in Opelika.
 We give motivational speeches, tours of the Police Department and positive role models for the young children involved in the Pre-K program.

 Crisis Youth Intervention